Financial Aid & Scholarships

 - Plan to enroll in full-time undergraduate study toward a bachelor’s degree at an accredited four-year college or university in the United States for the entire upcoming academic year.

 George W. Pulliam Scholarship Be a graduating high school senior.
 Be a Cook County, Illinois resident.
 Be enrolling as a full-time student, for the first time, to receive a bachelor’s degree.
 Be attending an accredited bachelor’s degree-granting institution that is eligible to receiver Title IV federal aid and is located within the U.S. Have a cumulative 3.0 unweighted GPA or higher.
 Please visit the link to obtain a detailed list of eligibility requirements.
 Application deadline is the beginning of February.

 Greenhouse Scholarship Is eligible for applicants that are graduating high school seniors who plan to attend a four-year accredited academic institution.
 A U.S. citizen or permanent resident of the U.S> and a legal resident in Illinois (Colorado, Georgia, or North Carolina).
 Have a cumulative unweighted G.P.A. of 3.5 or above.
 Demonstrate a financial need (annual income no greater than 70,000).
 Visit the website to apply and learn more information.
-Application deadline is December 1, 2017.

 Guaranteed Scholarships By guaranteed scholarships, they mean those which are unlimited in number, and require no interview, essay, portfolio, audition, competition or other "secondary" requirement.
 Just meet the criteria listed, adhere to the application deadlines set by the individual colleges and universities, gain admission, enroll, and receive your scholarship or scholarships.

 The Herbert Lehman Education Fund Scholarship is offering a $2,000 scholarship for all students.
 The deadline to apply is April 1st.